 About the Modern Band Colloquium

 The program committee invites proposals for peer review.
-Individual presentations, panels, or innovative practice workshops on any aspect of curricular innovation related to modern band and culturally responsive teaching will all be considered.
-Research and theoretical papers will be allotted 20 minutes for presentation followed by 10 minutes of discussion.
-Panel sessions will be 40 minutes followed by 10-20 minutes for discussion.
-Interactive presentations will be given 60 minutes are intended to be active music-making experiences.
-We also welcome submissions for non-traditional presentation formats, poster sessions, musical performances, and so forth.
+Individual presentations, panels, or innovative practice workshops on any aspect of curricular innovation related to modern band, culturally responsive teaching, and online music teaching and learning are welcome.
+Research and theoretical papers are allotted 20 minutes for presentation followed by 10 minutes of discussion.
+Panel sessions are 40 minutes followed by 20 minutes for discussion.
 The program committee is firmly committed to promoting the scholarship of diverse voices.

 Example topics sought, but not limited to, include: